nalalou/agent-kappa/README.md

 **Are your agents diverse, or are you paying for clones?**

-Agent Kappan measures if majority voting will help your multi-agent team or if you're wasting compute.
+Agent Kappa measures if majority voting will help your multi-agent team or if you're wasting compute.
 Run it on your own models, on your own machine, in 10 minutes.

 ```bash
 pip install agent-kappa